 Print posters and disseminate them widely.
 If the venue is in a street precinct or trader’s association, let them know.
 Get onside with retail neighbours and ask them to spread the word.
 Start a newsletter if inclined.

-A grand opening isn’t the be-all-and-end-all to a successful venue.
+A grand opening isn’t the be-all-and-end-all of a successful venue.
 But, how a business opens may set the tone.
-So think carefully about when and how the venue opens, and what plans are in place post-opening.
+So think carefully about what steps need to be taken before the venue opens, and what plans are in place post-opening.

 Disclaimer: This guide is general in nature and does not take into account your individual circumstances.
 Before acting on any information, you should consider whether this is right for your business.